Keywords: Hippocampus, Schizophrenia, Memory, Spatial Cognition, fMRI, Sleep-Paralysis Hallucinations

 - How do emotional and self-referential thought processes contribute to memory of one’s past, future thoughts, and symptoms of psychopathology (psychosis, depression)?

-I teach undergraduate and graduate courses in Psychopharmacology and Clinical Psychopharmacology, respectively, Brain and Behaviour, Research Methods in Psychology, and The Psychology of Thinking.
+I teach undergraduate courses on Brain and Behaviour, Psychopharmacology, Research Methods in Psychology, and The Psychology of Thinking.
+I also teach graduate-level courses in Human Brain Anatomy and and Clinical Psychopharmacology.
 Through these courses I aim to enhance students’ appreciation of the brain and cognition, the role that neurochemicals play in normal daily life, as well as in addiction and mental illness, from the neural level to thought and behaviour, as well as statistical and research methods in psychology.

 Girard, T.A., Christensen, B.K., & Rizvi, S. (2010).
 Visual-spatial episodic memory in Schizophrenia: A multiple systems framework.
 Neuropsychology, 24 (3), 368-378.